 The NHS has a useful information page about what you need to know about finding and participating in a clinical trial in the UK.

-Genome research has advanced to the point that doctors can now test the biopsy sample from your tumour to see if it has specific mutations that could affect your treatment options.
+Genome research has advanced to the point that doctors can now test the biopsy sample from your tumor to see if it has specific mutations that could affect your treatment options.
 Many insurance companies do not cover this testing.
-For most cancers, this research is in its early stages – and in clinical trials — without comprehensive data that can be applied across the population.
+For most cancers, this research is in its early stages – and in clinical trials -- without comprehensive data that can be applied across the population.

 In the UK, the 100,000 Genomes project aims to sequence 100,000 genomes from NHS patients by 2017.
 The NHS is able to link a lifetime of medical records to the results of genomic sequencing and more clearly understand the relationship between genes, other lifespan factors and illness.
 The 100,000 Genomes project will focus on patients of rare diseases, patients with certain types of cancers, and the family members of these patients.
 This will help improve understanding about the genomics and genomic changes behind rare diseases and cancer, and point the way toward the most effective therapies.
 Unfortunately, HPV-related cancers are not yet on the list of cancers being studied at the moment, but your provider can apply to nominate the cancer for inclusion with a scientific case.